Lessons from Malaysian Palm Oil Farmers for the UNFSS

 But from the start, this summit has been deeply compromised by a top-down exclusion of many food systems actors and an impoverished view of whose food system knowledge matters.
 This exclusive approach undercuts ongoing work by farmers, farm workers, and food workers worldwide to advance transitions to justice and sustainability.

-Civil societies and Indigenous Peoples' organizations introduced “a global counter-mobilization against the UN Food Systems Pre-Summit” arguing that:
+Civil societies and Indigenous Peoples' organisations introduced “a global counter-mobilisation against the UN Food Systems Pre-Summit” arguing that:

 …the Summit distracts from the real problems the planet faces at this critical juncture.
 Resulting from a partnership between the UN and the World Economic Forum (formed by the world's top 1000 corporations), the Summit is disproportionately influenced by corporate actors, and lacks transparency and accountability mechanisms.
 It diverts energy, critical mass and financial resources away from the real solutions needed to tackle the multiple hunger, climate and health crises.